Is this bull crazy enough for you?

-The finance blogosphere has been abuzz about the stock market lately, for obvious reasons.
-The market has been careening around wildly like the drunken bull that it is, and has caused even the most steadfast among us to become nervous.
-It has caused some of us to jump into action.
-Whether these moves were unplanned or not, this is a sign of the times.
-What’s happening to your investments today has no doubt planted some thoughts in your head such as:
+When the stock market careens around wildly like a drunken bull, it causes even the most steadfast among us to become nervous.
+It causes some of us to jump into action.
+Whether these moves are unplanned or not, it’s a testament to how human behavior is greatly influenced by emotion.
+When the markets take a dive, it plants some thoughts in our heads such as:

 We’re in a bear market if we’re down 20% from the peak.